Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

   - enter **Key 1** value for **Unseal Key Portion** then click **Unseal**
 - Connect to https://vault.ferlab.local:
   - enter **Initial root token** value for **Token** then click **Sign In**

+### Tunnel support

+By setting the tunnel to **true** in the load balancer parameters, a particuliar load balancer will be added and only be accessible via ssh tunneling (with https://vault-tunnel.ferlab.local).

 # Caveats